smasky/UQPyL/README.md

 ## Quick Start

-To effectively use UQPyL, the **first step** is to define the problem you solve, which should contain following properties:
+To effectively use UQPyL, the first is to define the problem you solve, which should contain following properties:
 1. The information of input decisions, e.g., the dimension, range, value type  (float, int, or discrete) of each variable.
 2. The function `objFunc` from input variables `x` to output objective, i.e., how the output `obj` is obtained from the inputs `x`, which could be an analytical function, computational model, or external black-box process.
 If necessary, it also includes the constraint functions `concFunc`.